 These checks are applied as soon as your trade request is received by XTX’s systems (which may vary depending on your technology and the location of the matching engine).
 Your trade request is not subject to any additional holding period or delay before the checks are applied.

-In respect of the price check, the standard setting is for the price check to be applied symmetrically and without any tolerance applied i.e. if the price has moved at all, in either direction, the trade request will be ejected.
+In respect of the price check, the standard setting is for the price check to be applied symmetrically and without any tolerance applied i.e. if the price has moved at all, in either direction, the trade request will be rejected.
 We understand that the application of the price check in this manner may not be suitable to your trading strategy.
 If that is the case, we can discuss tailoring the price check to suit your trading strategy, trade flow and your execution objectives.
 The price check can potentially be adjusted so that (i) the price check is applied asymmetrically (the trade request is rejected only in the circumstances where the price moves against XTX); and/or (ii) a pricing tolerance is applied so that the trade request is rejected if the price moves outside of a pre-determined range of pricing tolerance (rather than it being rejected if there is any price movement).
 If this is something you would like to discuss or you require further information on our application of last look, please contact your XTX representative.
+XTX may determine to apply a tolerance if it determines, in its sole discretion, to do so would enhance the quality of your execution and/or increase your trade ratio.
+This tolerance can be helpful e.g. when XTX notices that a counterparty is unable to process and respond to its rejected trade requests fast enough.
 XTX is happy to provide further detail of how the last look stream operates and how to mitigate the number of trade request rejections you may receive.

 No Use of Rejected Trade Requests: XTX does not use information from rejected trade requests for pricing, risk management or any other purposes (in relation to your trade flow or otherwise).
 This information is treated as confidential (see “Use of Counterparty Information” below for further information).